Tuesday, May 31, 2011

 1951 Stockton Annex

 A 1946 report showed that the Stockton student population had remained steady at between 390 and 450 for 20 years,* but officials knew the baby boom was coming and plans were made for adding on to the school.
-One plan even suggested closing Greenwood Ave from Grove Place to 19th Street to tie the school directly to The Oval playground (and possibly include a branch of the public library).
+One plan even suggested closing Greenwood Avenue from Grove Place to 19th Street to tie the school directly to The Oval playground (and possibly include a branch of the public library).
 In January 1951, the annex opened and housed kindergarten, 1st and 2nd grade classrooms along with a library and an auditorium.
 The old auditorium had been on the 3rd floor of the 1905 building and was converted into a gymnasium. (the boys' and girls' gym(s) had been in the basement)

 *Reports between 1905 and 1922 show Stockton having as many as 650 students enrolled at times.